tinko26/ao/docs/api/src/ao_sys/ao_are.h.md

 void ao_are_set(ao_are_t * x);
 ```

 Sets an auto-reset event, i.e. set its state to `true`.
 Eventually, this wakes up the first waiting task.
-This function can be called from both task and interrupt context.

 ## `ao_are_wait`
 ## `ao_are_wait_from`